 In case you are wondering what is the schedule for voting for OFWs.
 COMELEC has released the dates on when we can visit the PCG Dubai office to cast our votes.
 It is from

-Voting ends at 7pm Philippine Time
+Voting ends at 3pm UAE time (7pm Philippine time).

 Check if you are included in the Certified List of Voters (CLOV) in Dubai and Northern Emirates at the Consulate website.